| | | | |

 veneration for him.
 Not only you, his children, mourn

 him today, but many more, the children of his spirit.
+I need not tell you what your father was

 to you, nor need I state that you have already shown the